Skip to content

 1945

-Four years after its founding, Bais Yaakov again lacked facilities to meet its rapid growth, and under the leadership of its President, Mr. Adler, and with the vital assistance of Mr. A. N. Shrago, Mr. Simon Miller, Mr. Samuel E. Kramer, and Mr. Samuel Steinbach, the property at 4637 Park Heights Avenue was purchased and the four year old Bais Yaakov was now in its own home.
+Four years after its founding, Bais Yaakov again lacked facilities to meet its rapid growth, and under the leadership of its President, Mr. Adler, and with the vital assistance of Mr. A. M. Shrago, Mr. Simon Miller, Mr. Samuel E. Kramer, and Mr. Samuel Steinbach, the property at 4637 Park Heights Avenue was purchased and the four year old Bais Yaakov was now in its own home.

 1946